RaviSoji/colab_utils/README.md

   Out[2]: {'some_stuff': 'AAAAAAAAAAAAAAAAAAAAAAAAAAA',
            'more_stuff': 'BBBBBBBBBBBBBBBBBBBBBBBBBBB'}
   ```
-- The output is a dictionary,
-   where the keys are filenames in the directory and
-   the values are IDs unique to each of those files.

-## Get the Google Drive ID of a directory or file path in your Google Drive.
+## Get the Google Drive ID of a directory or file path in your Google Drive
 - Default behavior assumes the given path is relative to the root directory.
   ```
   In [1]: colab_utils.get_gdrive_id(drive, 'a_sample_folder/some_stuff')